Astor63/BL2-Mods/Custom Gear/Plasma Caster Dahl Prototype SX-1/ReadMe.md

 - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
 - The Weapon Card has a toggle option between English/French.
 - The Elemental Color Glow has a toggle option between:
+  - Explosive Elemental Color (similar to  Torgue weapons)
   - E-Tech Elemental Color (Vanilla)
-  - Explosive Elemental Color (Alternate)
 - Fix for Koby *Rarity Color*: *AfterMarket* (just in case if you use this old mod)

 ### Gibbed codes: